 Any student whose University financial account is clear may obtain a copy of his or her official transcript.
-While students may still receive transcripts, grades will be not included on transcripts for any quarters for which there is an outstanding balance.
-The request may be submitted in person, mail, or fax.
+Students with an outstanding balance may still receive transcripts.
+Grades will be withheld from the transcripts for the quarter(s) where the balance applies.

+The request may be submitted in person, mail, or via the Student Records Request Form.
 Transcripts will be sent via U.S. Mail.
-Transcripts are \$10.00 each with an additional \$30.00 for the expedited delivery.
+Transcripts are \$10.00 each, with an additional \$30.00 if expedited delivery is requested.
 Payment can be made by check or cash.

 Transcript requests are processed in the order in which they are received.
-The normal processing time is two to three business days, however, during peak times and registration, this time period may be longer.
+The normal processing time is two to three business days, however, during peak times and registration, this period may be longer.
 It is a violation of federal law to release a copy of a transcript without the student's specific authorization.